-For safety reasons, long hair must be tied back and no jewellery other than watches and earrings for pierced ears are allowed.
+For safety reasons, long hair must be tied back at all times and no jewellery other than watches and earrings for pierced ears are allowed.
 If worn, earrings must be plain gold or silver studs which must be removed by the child before PE or swimming.
+Please make sure all your child's belongings are named.
+This includes coats, hats, scarves, wellingtons and all PE uniform as well as sweatshirts, polo shirts, skirts and trousers.
+It is also highly recommend that shoes are also named for younger children.